Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Following the 'taking on as much responsibility as anyone would entrust me with' heuristic, I reasoned that while it was a significant sacrifice to give up university life and its "fun", if this job required a university degree and 5 to 7 years of experience, and I was being offered it now, that could cut 7 to 9 years off my career and responsibility trajectory.
 So I dropped my classes, became the lowest paid Project Engineer in recent memory, and starting working 50+ hours a week while taking classes on nights and weekends to finish my degree.

-I was given a small salary and an old work truck, which provided enough of a resource base for me to rent a small condo and ask Caity to marry me.
+I was given a small salary and an old work truck caked in dirt, sunflower seeds and cigarette smoke, which provided enough of a resource base for me to rent a small condo and ask Caity to marry me.
 At 20, she was still too young to legally sip the champagne at our wedding.
 It was maybe the only time I have seen her break the law.

 Shortly thereafter, the Project Manager who had hired me was given the opportunity to open up a new geographical division for the company.
-Already 7 to 9 years out beyond the [[Age Responsibility Gradient]], I ended up taking on way more responsibility on a far more complex job that I could have ever expected, and was soon dealing with complex engineering challenges, landslides, and negotiating millions of dollars of changes.
+Already 7 to 9 years out beyond the [[Age Responsibility Gradient]], I ended up taking on way more responsibility on a far more complex job that I could have ever expected, and was soon dealing with complex engineering challenges, landslides, excavation below sea level, and negotiating millions of dollars of changes.

 There was an unspoken rule in the company that if you brought a job to the company, bid it, and won it, you got to run it.
-I wasn't a "real" project manager or estimator yet, but I was starting to figure out that you just had to look ahead and become / competently [[Embody And Enact]] what you were Aiming at, and eventually years later they would catch up with the title and money.
+I wasn't a "real" project manager or estimator yet, but I was starting to figure out that you just had to look ahead and competently [[Embody And Enact]] what you were Aiming at, and eventually years later they would catch up with the title and money.
 I was at the gym one day and I ran into a grade checker, who lived in the area and heard they were going to be constructing a large reservoir the following year.
 He asked me if I had heard about, and if the company was going to pursue it.
 I didn't know, but for some reason the opportunity captivated me, so I decided to search it out.

 I drove into the office and checked the bid sheet, and it wasn't on the company's radar yet.
 So I went to the water district website, found all the information and maps I could, printed them out on the big plotter, and plastered them all over the walls of my office.
 I told the Chief Estimator about the project and asked if I could try to bid it.
 He chuckled and dryly said maybe.

 To bid a project, one has to wrap their mind around the Designer's Intent for a worksite, analyze the existing conditions, and understand in very nuanced detail The Gap that exists between Intention and Reality, and all the challenges that stand in the Way.
 One then has to imagine the entire detailed sequence of events required to transform the Domain [[FROM]] What Is, [[TO]] What Is Intended To Be.
 That sequence often spans multiple years and thousands of activities, which have to be first conceptualized and then progressively articulated in terms on feet and yards of materials, types and hours of equipment, and types and hours of human time required to accomplish The Goal.
 For each of the specialized sub-systems and scopes, third party companies have to be recruited and informed, subcontractor bids reconciled and compared, and a team bound together and committed to the bid.
 It is a phenomenal skill to learn.

 Long story short, with a lot of help I worked as hard as I could to understand the job, spending hours sitting on hills overlooking the work site, walking the deer trails to learn how to move through the Domain, imagining how the machines would move, and trying to really see in my mind what would happen week by week over the course of the two year project.
-We won the project, I reminded the powers that be of the unspoken rule, and as reluctantly as I had been allowed to bid the project, they reluctantly agreed to let me try to manage the project with some strict guard rails and oversight that never materialized.
+We won the project, I reminded the powers that be of the unspoken rule, and as reluctantly as I had been allowed to bid the project, they agreed to let me try to manage the project with some strict guard rails and oversight that never materialized.

 I remember showing up to the pre-construction meeting with the City and County officials, members of the water board, environmentalists and engineers.
 I was 25 at the time, now perhaps 15 to 20 years ahead of the [[Age Responsibility Gradient]] on my career path.
 They asked me where the Project Manager was, and I awkwardly let them know that I was it.

 Mid-way through that project, the company was growing, the economy was booming, and along came an opportunity and imperative too big for any one company to tackle in isolation.
 It was the reconstruction of an Earthen dam that at the time of its construction in the early 1900s was considered the largest in the world.
 It was at risk of failing in a seismic event, putting thousands of families at risk.
-It turned out that I was now the only Project Manager / Estimator in the company outside of the C-Level executive staff with experience building dams, so I began bidding the dirt work on the project and flying out to meet with the international partners that were assembling the joint venture.
+It turned out that I was now the only Project Manager / Estimator in the company outside of the C-Suite with experience building dams, so I began bidding the dirt work on the project and flying out to meet with the international partners that were assembling the joint venture.

 We won the project.
-The project was for the City of San Francisco, and I had a feeling the company was going to try to get me to go up and run the earthwork package for the join venture.
+The project was for the City of San Francisco, and I had a feeling the company was going to try to get me to go up and run the $100 Million + earthwork package for the join venture.
 I had resolved that it wasn't a significant enough opportunity to disrupt my family, so I was going to turn it down.
-The CEO of the company invited me to lunch, and after some talk informed me that they were setting up the Executive Council for the Joint Venture, and each of the three companies involved was going to fill one of the top three positions.
-The Spanish company financially backing, one of the largest construction consortiums in the world, would put a figure head project manager on the project.
+The CEO of the company invited me to lunch, and after some small talk informed me that they were setting up the Executive Council for the Joint Venture, and each of the three companies involved was going to fill one of the top three positions.
+The Spanish company financially backing the project, one of the largest construction consortiums in the world, would put a figure head project manager on the project.
 Our concrete and bridge building partners would put a Deputy PM on the project who would be primarily responsible for Administration.
 And our company would provide the Construction Manager to lead the Team of Teams building the project.
 Each of the three would be a part of the Executive Team for the new company being established to carry out the Joint Venture.
 He offered me the job.

-A position on the executive committee coupled to overseeing all the Work across teams from dozens of companies on an international joint venture encompassing years and hundreds of millions of dollars is something that very few Project Managers get to experience in their careers.
+A position on the executive committee coupled to overseeing all the Work across teams from dozens of companies on an international joint venture encompassing years and hundreds of millions of dollars is something that very few get to experience in their careers.

 And so, again following the 'taking on as much responsibility as anyone would entrust me with' heuristic, I moved my family up to the bay area and started the project.